 Road And Walk

-Webable is a digital media agency passionate about community building and storytelling through design, content marketing and social media campaigns.
+Webable is a digital media agency passionate about community building and storytelling through design, content marketing, and social media campaigns.

 Once asked about what led to the exponential growth of Webable in such a short time period, Ovick said: “At WebAble, we take culture very seriously.
 We admit that paychecks and perks are important, but that’s not why we go to work every day.
-We define WebAble’s culture as its foundation to build a lasting company for generations to come; it is beyond technology, individuals and business landscape.
-For us, culture is what we value in our colleagues – it’s not limited to what we write on our wall.
+We define WebAble’s culture as its foundation to build a lasting company for generations to come; it is beyond technology, individuals, and the business landscape.
+For us, culture is what we value in our colleagues - it’s not limited to what we write on our walls.
 And it helps.”

 Ovick’s journey as an entrepreneur was not easy.
 Putting together a company is painstakingly hard work; consistent support from a few friends kept him going during the difficult times.

 “I am an evangelist of the Internet as a key to human development, said Ovick, I believe in the power of youth and creativity to change the world.
-That’s why I co-founded WebAble Digital to empower companies and individuals through cutting edge design, technology and analytics.
-At WebAble, I have surrounded myself with creative, talented and brave young people who strive to make a difference every day.”
+That’s why I co-founded WebAble Digital to empower companies and individuals through cutting-edge design, technology, and analytics.
+At WebAble, I have surrounded myself with creative, talented, and brave young people who strive to make a difference every day.”

 Ovick believes our biggest obstacles and greatest challenges lie within us.
 Our doubt makes us weak and our ties hold us back.
 During a moment of trying we are the first ones to doubt ourselves.

-An individual’s journey should start off in their late teens, said Ovick, late teens are all about learning and exploring; twenties are for hard work.
+An individual’s journey should start in their late teens, said Ovick, late teens are all about learning and exploring; twenties are for hard work.
 One should slog throughout their twenties because they won’t have the energy or the enthusiasm in their thirties and onwards.
-They should travel frequently to meet new people and get fresh perspectives, so that they learn to see the world through the eyes of a stranger.
+They should travel frequently to meet new people and get fresh perspectives so that they learn to see the world through the eyes of a stranger.
 This is the time when young minds should learn to live with their drawbacks and accept who they really are.

-Ovick is passionate about building great teams, creating an uncompromising culture of excellence and solving problems.
+Ovick is passionate about building great teams, creating an uncompromising culture of excellence, and solving problems.
 Ovick chooses to be an entrepreneur because he thinks it is a great way to make a positive and sustainable impact.
 Being a student of the country’s leading business school made him confident about his entrepreneurial abilities.
-He believes that entrepreneurship is not only about profit, but also about making meaningful contributions to the society, which, if significant, the society itself rewards with profit and equity.
+He believes that entrepreneurship is not only about profit, but also about making meaningful contributions to society, which, if significant, the society itself rewards with profit and equity.

 Credit: The story was written by Fatema Mohammad for Future Startup, Edited by Ruhul Kader, and Images by Webable